-Training in Queensland is designed to help individuals gain the skills, qualifications, and experience needed for employment, career development, and participation in priority and emerging industries across the state.
-It is delivered through the vocational education and training (VET) system, including apprenticeships, traineeships, and nationally recognised courses offered by approved training providers.
+Training in Queensland is designed to help individuals gain the skills, qualifications and experience needed for employment, career development and participation in priority and emerging industries across the state.
+It is delivered through the vocational education and training (VET) system, including apprenticeships, traineeships and nationally recognised courses offered by approved training providers.

 The Queensland Government supports training through a range of initiatives that may reduce or subsidise the cost of study, particularly in areas of skills need.
-These include programs such as Career Start and Career Boost, as well as subsidised apprenticeships, traineeships, and other free or reduced-fee training opportunities.
-Many training pathways also allow individuals to earn while they learn, particularly through apprenticeship and traineeship arrangements aligned to industry requirements.
+These include programs such as Career Start and Career Boost, as well as subsidised apprenticeships, traineeships and other free or reduced-fee training opportunities.
+Many training pathways also allow individuals to earn while they learn, particularly through apprenticeship and traineeship arrangements aligned with industry requirements.

-Government funding for training (DTET Queensland)
+Government funding for training in Queensland

 Free Apprenticeships for Under 25s